-Waiting list figures at the 31 March 2020 do not accurately reflect the need for pancreas and islet transplantation due to the COVID-19 pandemic.
-Different practices were established across the UK with regards to waiting list management.
-Due to this, a snapshot of the waiting list at 29 February 2020 has been used to better reflect activity near the end of the 2019-2020 financial year.
+Waiting list figures at the 31 March 2020 and 2021 do not accurately reflect the need for pancreas and islet transplantation due to the COVID-19 pandemic.
+In 2020, different practices were established across the UK with regards to waiting list management.
+Due to this, a snapshot of the waiting list at 29 February 2020 has been used to better reflect activity for the 2019-2020 financial year in figures which use these data.

-Figure 2.1 shows the number of patients on the pancreas and islet transplant list at 31 March each year between 2011 and 2020.
-The number of patients actively waiting for a pancreas or islet transplant has decreased by 26% from 322 in 2011 to 237 in 2020.
+Figure 2.1 shows the number of patients on the pancreas and islet transplant list at 31 March each year between 2012 and 2021.
+The number of patients actively waiting for a pancreas or islet transplant has decreased by 32% from 252 in 2012 to 172 in 2021.

-Figure 2.2 shows the number of patients on the pancreas and islet transplant list at 29 February 2020 for each transplant centre.
-Oxford has the largest transplant list with 71 patients registered for a pancreas or islet transplant.
-Of these patients, 62 are registered for a SPK, six for a pancreas only, two for an islet only and one for an SIK transplant.
-Edinburgh, Manchester and Oxford have patients waiting for an SIK transplant, 12 in total.
-There were no patients on the active islet list at Bristol at 29 February 2020.
+Figure 2.2 shows the number of patients on the pancreas and islet transplant list at 31 March 2021 for each transplant centre.
+Oxford has the largest transplant list with 69 patients registered for a pancreas or islet transplant.
+Of these patients, 62 are registered for a SPK, five for a pancreas only and two for an islet only transplant.
+Edinburgh, Manchester and Newcastle have patients waiting for an SIK transplant, 11 in total.
+There were no patients on the active islet list at Bristol, King's College or The Royal Free at 31 March 2021.
+There were no patients on the active pancreas list at Guy's or WLRTC at 31 March 2021, due to the COVID-19 pandemic.

 Figure 2.3 shows the total number of pancreas and islet transplants performed in the last ten financial years.
-Transplant numbers increased from 210 in 2010/11 to 246 in 2013/14, but decreased over the last few years to 203 in 2019/20.
-In particular, the number of pancreas only transplants decreased from 39 transplants in 2010/11 to 13 in 2019/20.
+Transplant numbers increased from 239 in 2011/12 to 246 in 2013/14 but decreased over the last few years to 101 in 2020/21.
+In particular, the number of pancreas only transplants decreased from 36 transplants in 2011/12 to three in 2020/21.

-Figure 2.4 shows the total number of pancreas and islet transplants performed in 2019/20 at each transplant centre.
-Oxford performed the most pancreas and islet transplants last year, a total of 57 transplants, whilst Edinburgh performed the most islet and SIK transplants (13).
-A total of five SIK transplants were performed at Manchester and Edinburgh.
+Figure 2.4 shows the total number of pancreas and islet transplants performed in 2020/21 at each transplant centre.
+Cambridge performed the most pancreas and islet transplants last year, a total of 28 transplants, whilst Edinburgh performed the most islet and SIK transplants (five).
+A total of six SIK transplants were performed at King's, Manchester, Edinburgh and Oxford.
 The Royal Free and Bristol performed no transplants during this time period.

-Figure 2.5 details the 203 pancreas and islet transplants performed in the UK between 1 April 2019 and 31 March 2020.
-Data for transplants performed in 2018/19 are also presented.
-The overall number of whole pancreas transplants performed in 2019/20 has decreased by one compared with 2018/19 to 175.
-The number of islet transplants was 28 in both years.
+Figure 2.5 details the 101 pancreas and islet transplants performed in the UK between 1 April 2020 and 31 March 2021.
+Data for transplants performed in 2019/20 are also presented.
+The overall number of whole pancreas transplants performed in 2020/21 has decreased by 89 compared with 2019/20 to 86.
+The number of islet transplants has decreased by 13 compared with 2019/20 to 15.

-Figure 2.5 Pancreas and islet transplants performed in the UK, 1 April 2019 - 31 March 2020 (1 April 2018 - 31 March 2019)
+Figure 2.5 Pancreas and islet transplants performed in the UK, 1 April 2020 - 31 March 2021 (1 April 2019 - 31 March 2020)